 During Student for a Day, you will be introduced to the programme you are interested in.
-A trained student (called an ambassador) will show you what a day on campus looks like.
+Together with other prospective students and a student ambassador, you will spend a day in the shoes of a EUR student.

 Agenda Student for a Day events

-How do you prepare for Student for a Day?
+How do you prepare for a Student for a Day?

-1. Complete the preparatory assignment or read the preparatory teaching material if this is provided in advance.
+- After registering: complete the preparatory assignment or read the teaching materials in advance.

 Experience the atmosphere during the Bachelor Open Day!